 How to apply?

 Applications can be made quickly and easily online or via an app to reduce the large amounts of paperwork.
-Note that the ‘EU Exit: ID Document Check’ app is only available on Android devices at the moment.
+From October 2019, the ‘EU Exit: ID Document Check’ app is now available to complete on iPhone devices, from the 7 model upwards.

 Applicants will need to have:

-- A valid ID (such as a passport or national identity card)
+- Proof of ID (such as a passport or national identity card)